Skip to content

 Multi-GPU architecture researchNative (3+ matched cards)Not comparableLimited by slot count

-The local lab costs more in electricity than a modern workstation would.
+The local lab’s electricity cost is comparable to a modern workstation.
 It costs far less than cloud rental.
-Colmena’s multi-GPU configuration serves benchmarking and multi-GPU research that previously required separate machines.
+The two-box architecture — Colmena always-on for research and inference, Tortuga on-call for legacy benchmarking — gives the lab complete VRAM tier coverage from 2 GB Maxwell through 24 GB Ampere while keeping the power bill under $1,000 per year.
 Cerebro remains active for CloudCore Networks with a dedicated 2060 Super.
 The hardware investment has already been made, at prices that are increasingly difficult to replicate for new equipment but remain available in the secondhand market for patient buyers.

 What the cloud cannot do at any price:

 “Just do it in the cloud” is a reasonable default for many workloads.
 It is not a reasonable default here.
-Two of Colmena’s three roles — and the two highest priority ones — are not available in the cloud at any price:
+Two of the lab’s three core roles are not available in the cloud at any price:

-• LocoBench requires 4 GB, 6 GB, 8 GB, and 12 GB consumer GPUs.
+• LocoBench requires consumer GPUs from 2 GB to 24 GB across Maxwell, Pascal, Turing, and Ampere architectures.
 Cloud providers do not offer consumer-grade cards below 16 GB.
 The lowest tier widely available is the T4 (16 GB).
-There is no cloud instance with a GTX 1050 Ti, GTX 1060, or RTX 2060 Super.
+There is no cloud instance with a GTX 950, GTX 1050 Ti, GTX 1060, or RTX 2060 Super.
 The benchmark data that LocoBench produces — “what can a student run on a $150 secondhand GPU?” — can only come from that actual hardware.
+Colmena covers the RTX era, Tortuga covers pre-RTX.
+Between them, every meaningful consumer VRAM tier is represented.
 This is not a cost problem.
-The capability does not exist.
+The capability does not exist in the cloud.

 • Multi-GPU architecture research with consumer Turing and Ampere cards is similarly unavailable.
 You could rent T4s, but they’re a different architecture with different memory bandwidth answering a different question.
 The research value is in understanding what works on hardware people actually have.

-Only Colmena’s third role — inference serving — is straightforwardly replicable in the cloud.
+Only the third role — inference serving and adapter training — is straightforwardly replicable in the cloud.
 That’s the role where the cost comparison above applies.
 For the other two, the comparison isn’t “local is cheaper than cloud.”
 It’s “local is the only option.”

-For that, you get unlimited training runs, unlimited inference, complete data sovereignty, zero recurring subscription costs, and full reproducibility on hardware anyone can acquire secondhand.
+For that, you get unlimited training runs, unlimited inference, complete data sovereignty, zero recurring subscription costs, VRAM tier coverage from 2 GB to 24 GB across four GPU architectures, and full reproducibility on hardware anyone can acquire secondhand.

 The question isn’t whether the lab is power-efficient.
 It isn’t, compared to current-generation hardware.
-The question is whether the total cost of ownership, including capital expenditure, electricity, independence, and control, makes sense compared to the alternatives.
+The question is whether the total cost of ownership — capital expenditure, electricity, independence, and control — makes sense compared to the alternatives.

 It does.